Exploring Self-Attention for Crop-type Classification Explainability: Methods

-where $T$ is the length of the time series, $d_{in}$ is the input time series embedding dimension, $d_{k}$ is the query and key embedding dimension and $d_{v}$ is the value embedding dimension.
-The $\theta$ matrices are projection matrices that are optimized jointly with the usual model parameters during the training process.
-This allows the model to automatically learn task-specific feature representations from the input data. \\ In the next step, the "Scaled Dot-Product Attention" operation \cite{vaswani2017attention} is utilized which combines keys and queries into attention weights with the following equation:
+where $T$ is the length of the time series, $d_{in}$ is the embedding dimension of the sequence elements, $d_{k}$ is the query and key embedding dimension, $d_{v}$ is the value embedding dimension and $\theta_Q$, $\theta_K$, and $\theta_V$ are projection matrices optimized jointly with the usual model parameters during the training process. \\ Next, the "Scaled Dot\hyp{}Product Attention" combines the keys and the queries into attention weights with the following equation:

-$A \in R^{T \times T}$ is a square matrix containing the attention weights which model the pairwise alignments of the queries and keys in the projected space.
-The weights are linear coefficients which relate the different positions in the sequence.
+$A \in R^{T \times T}$ is a square matrix containing the attention weights which model the alignment between the queries and keys.
+These weights are used as linear coefficients to relate the different positions in the sequence.
 Concretely, an entry $a_{ij}$ of the matrix $A$ models the influence of the $j$-th sequence element in creating the high-level feature representation $h_i$ for the $i$-th sequence element with the following equation:

 where $\d{v_j}$ is the $j$-th row in the value matrix $V$ representing the value embedding for the position $j$.